Skip to content

 Work with Skill Levels

-Add a Level to a skill type
+Add a Level to a Skill Category

-2. Select a skill type
+2. Select a Skill Category

 3. Select the Levels tab

-4. You may add a custom skill level or use an existing skill level
+4. You may add a custom Skill level or use an existing Skill level

-Add a custom skill level
+Add a custom Skill level

 2. Select Custom Level from the dropdown